Property Disclosure Statement

 Is a seller required to disclose defects?

 Yes, almost every state requires sellers to disclose known material defects to prospective buyers.
 The obligation covers defects the seller is actually aware of - sellers are not required to investigate or discover unknown problems, but they must disclose everything they know.
 The scope of required disclosure varies by state, but generally includes structural issues, system defects, environmental hazards, water damage, pest problems, legal issues, and any other conditions that could materially affect the property's value or desirability.
+Note that property sales involving personal items like appliances or fixtures may also require a separate bill of sale to document the transfer of those items.

 What happens if a seller fails to disclose?